 Rating Brief justification Content Actual content meets 3 It complies with the specifications in the designated tender specifications areas.
-Usefulness/relevance of content 2 The topics are of relevance, but the content is superficial and too generalized due to the large number of topics and subtopics.
+Usefulness/relevance of 2 The topics are of relevance, but the content is superficial content and too generalized due to the large number of topics and subtopics.
 Moreover, key topics such as processes of curriculum management have been given insufficient attention.

 Clarity and accuracy of 2 For the most part, content is clearly presented.
-Some --------------- ---------------------------- ----- --- content changes Level of content is 2 The level is too low and content crowded into a short appropriate space of time.
+Some content content is no longer accurate as a result of curriculum changes.
+Level of content is 2 The level is too low and content crowded into a short appropriate space of time.
 The level of superficiality leaves no room for higher level thinking or critical engagement.
-Content is gender 3 Gender neutrality and relevant examples appears to be sensitive and uses observed throughout the materials. contextually relevant examples. - Instructional 2 I ne content is poorly sequenced and much improvement Design sequenceu through topics Content is coherent 2 Few examples of coherent format and information exist. - Daily presentations tend to lack user-friendly introductions, theoretical backgrounds, summarizing passages, and are not linked together.
-Support material is all- 2 Rather than being a collection of handouts, the material inclusive would have benefitted tremendously from being compiled into a handbook containing all relevant Drovidos for ovtonsion of 2 Information. learning 2 materials Time Appropriate allocation of 2.5 Time is inadequate for full coverage and discussion of the allocations time amongst different numerous topics.
-Too much emphasis on what the topics carried out.
+Content is gender 3 Gender neutrality and relevant examples appears to be sensitive and uses observed throughout the materials. contextually relevant examples.
+Instructional Content is logically 2 The content is poorly sequenced and much improvement Design sequenced could be made for clearer and more logical progression through topics.
+Content is coherent 2 Few examples of coherent format and information exist.
+Daily presentations tend to lack user-friendly introductions, theoretical backgrounds, summarizing passages, and are not linked together.
+Support material is all- 2 Rather than being a collection of handouts, the material inclusive would have benefitted tremendously from being compiled into a handbook containing all relevant - 5 6 information.
+Provides for extension of 2 Overall, additional resources were not referenced in the learning materials.
+Time Appropriate allocation of 2.5 Time is inadequate for full coverage and discussion of the allocations time amongst different numerous topics.
+Too much emphasis on what the topics curriculum is, and none on the processes by which it is carried out.
 Pace is appropriate 2 The pace is too fast, as there are too many topics to cover in a short period of time (11 topics and 44 subtopics).
 As a result, the pace limits opportunities for higher order thinking and critical engagement with topics.
 Use of time is maximized n/a It is not clear whether prescribed times are set in all activities and if so how well this is used.
 The session timings vary between 1 and a half and two hours.
-This required Approach to Appropriate learning 2.5 There is a mix of approaches and techniques which are Teaching approach appropriate for the content.
-However, the approach and offers limited opportunity for challenging input, critical Learning engagement, or debate due to time constraints.
-Promotes active-learning 2.5 There appears to be opportunities for active learning but it is not clear how participants interact or learn from one another apart from 'gallery walks' and newsprint Drovidos opportupitios for 2 showings after very time-constrained activities. reflection 2 a superficial level.
+This limits time for activities where input from facilitators is Approprie Annyonyista lasyetes 2.5 required.
+Approach to Teaching Appropriate learning 2.5 There is a mix of approaches and techniques which are and approach appropriate for the content.
+However, the approach offers limited opportunity for challenging input, critical Learning engagement, or debate due to time constraints.
+Learning Promotes active-learning 2.5 There appears to be opportunities for active learning but Tromotes active realining it is not clear how participants interact or learn from one another apart from 'gallery walks' and newsprint showings after very time-constrained activities.
+Provides opportunities for 2 This is a weakness, given pace and overload of content at reflection a superficial level.
 The lack of time dedicated to reflection will limit professional development opportunities during and post course.
-The use of activities 3 Some activities are more relevant than others, but it is questionable whether they provide opportunity for critical engagement given the time constraints.
+The use of activities 3 and post course.
+Some activities are more relevant than others, but it is critical engagement given the time constraints.
 The use of assignments/assessments 2.5 Assignments are practical but could be improved to help participants apply their knowledge.
 The baseline assessment is limited in scope but the daily reviews seem to be helpful.
 Editing and lay-out Material is well-edited 3 There are a few typos but generally the material is clear and well-formatted.
 The use of supporting text and graphics 3 This seems acceptable.